 The Key Players

 - In a special needs trust, a grantor creates the trust.

 - The grantor names a trustee who will control the trust by overseeing its management and the disbursement of funds.

-Investopedia’s recent article entitled “What Is a Special Needs Trust?” says that a grantor creates a trust, and a trustee oversees the disbursement of assets from the trust.
-The beneficiary is a person for whose benefit the trust is created.
-The trust will supplement the beneficiary’s government benefits but won’t replace them.
+- The beneficiary is the person for whose benefit the trust is created.
+Understanding that the trust will supplement the beneficiary’s government benefits but won’t replace them is essential.

-The trust is funded with assets belonging to a person other than the beneficiary, and funds belonging to the beneficiary can’t be used to fund the trust.
-Funding may come from gifts, an inheritance and proceeds of life insurance policies.
+- The trust is funded with assets belonging to a person other than the beneficiary, and funds belonging to the beneficiary can’t be used to support the trust.
+Funding may come from gifts, an inheritance, or proceeds of life insurance policies.

-Assets originally belonging to the disabled individual placed into the trust may be subject to Medicaid’s repayment rules, but assets provided by third parties such as parents aren’t.
+- Assets originally belonging to the disabled individual placed into the trust may be subject to Medicaid’s repayment rules.
+However, assets provided by third parties, such as parents, aren’t.

-The grantor or their legal representative must define the terms of the trust documents very carefully to ensure their validity and to confirm that the directives and purpose of the document are explicitly clear.
+- The grantor, or their legal representative, must carefully define the terms of the trust documents.
+Using clear definitions helps to ensure the trust’s validity and confirm that the trust’s directives and purpose are explicitly clear.

 To explore creating a special needs trust, speak with an experienced attorney at Ozarks Legacy Law today.
 Book a call with one of our attorneys to start the process.